-The Company issued 449,135 shares pursuant to the settlement of DSU's and a further 261,781 shares were issued pursuant to the settlement of Restricted Shate Units ("RSU's").
+The Company issued 449,135 shares pursuant to the settlement of DSU's and a further 261,781 shares were issued pursuant to the settlement of RSU's.

-Payment was made to a vendor in settlement of an outstanding balance by issuing 83,058 shares.
+Shares were issued to vendors in settlement of outstanding balances by issuing 1,616,348 shares.